dotnetcore/mocha/docs/quick-start/docker-compose/quick-start.en-US.md

 ![](./assets/create-metrics-dashboard-2.png)

-Select the Prometheus data source that we just created.
+Select the mocha-metrics data source that we just created.

 ![](./assets/create-metrics-dashboard-3.png)